remkarthick/GenericHelp/Delete __pycache__.md

-# In Flask application, the __pycache__ folder will be craeted in all folders and subfolders.
+# In Flask application, the __pycache__ folder will be created in all folders and subfolders.
 If you want to delete all of them, then use the below command

 for /R . %G in (__pycache__) do rmdir /S/Q "%G"